cockroachdb/docs/v21.2/recommended-production-settings.md

 Carefully consider the following tradeoffs:

-- A **smaller number of larger nodes** emphasizes performance consistency.
+- A **smaller number of larger nodes** emphasizes cluster stability.

     - Larger nodes tolerate hotspots more effectively than smaller nodes.
     - Queries operating on large data sets may strain network transfers if the data is spread widely over many smaller nodes.
 Having fewer and larger nodes enables more predictable workload performance.